Spokane to Glacier Road Trip: 5-Day Adventure

 Simplicity and calm natural splendor prevail in the area.
 Occasional boats intersect the water surface, adding a beautiful contrast to the peaceful idyll.
 A boreal forest with beautiful trails embraces the shore of the lake, dotted with sporadic houses and cabins.

-While you can certainly drive for another hour and finish the day 1 of your Spokane – Glacier road trip anywhere closer to the national park, it’s absolutely worth it to swing by Lake Mary Ronan and experience this lesser-known place of Montana.
+While you can certainly drive for another hour and finish the day 1 of your Spokane – Glacier road trip anywhere closer to the national park, it’s absolutely worth it to swing by Lake Mary Ronan and experience this lesser-known jewel of Montana.

 You can find several resorts and hotels in the nearby area to call home for the night.
 We stayed at the Lodge and Resort at Lake Mary Ronan and can’t recommend it enough.